cabbagecabbagecabbage/UNO/README.md

 - If you play the reverseTurn card, the order of the players will be switched and will go in the opposite direction.
 (It will now be the turn of the player before you rather than the player after you.)
 - A player list on the right shows you the player usernames and the arrow indicates who's turn it is and in which direction the game is going.
 - Once a game in a room has started, anyone else who wants to play will be moved to the next available room and will wait until there are at least 2 people in the room.
-- There are a maximum of 10 rooms available.
-If all the rooms are unavailable, you must wait until the game ends in a room before you can play.
+- There is a maximum of 10 rooms available.
+If no rooms are available, you must wait until the game ends in a room before you can play.